AristotleRazak/s-processor-school-management-system/usage_guide.md

 6. Click on ‘Home’ to return to the main dashboard
 7. Click on ‘< Previous’ to select new class for another display

-CHANGE TITLE
+## CHANGE TITLE

 1. Click on the name of the sheet display for the specific fees
 2. Type the name of the specific activity for the fees collection
 3. Accept it

-MOVING CHANGED TITLE
+## MOVING CHANGED TITLE
                 AFTER EDITTED THE TITLE
 1. Press right arrow key on the keyboard to move title forward
 2. Press left arrow key on the keyboard to move title backward

+## CELLS CORRECTION/EDITTING
+1. Right-click the mouse
+2. Click on CHANGE CELL IN ROW to edit each row
+3. Click on CHANGE DAYS SET to add more columns row
+4. Click on CHANGE TEXTS TO DEFAULT to undo all text changed
+5. Click on CHANGE LEFT THICKNESS to change the beginning side thickness
+6. Click on CHANGE RIGHT THICKNESS to change the folling sides thickness
+7. Click on REFRESH to restart again

+---

-How to generate school sheet for daily collection
+## How to generate school sheet for daily collection

 1. Click on ‘DAILY RECORD’
 2. Click on ‘SCHOOL DAILY COLLECTION’